Security-Onion-Solutions/securityonion-docs/hardware.rst

 This deployment type is recommended for evaluation purposes, POCs (proof-of-concept) and small to medium size single sensor deployments.
 Although you can deploy Security Onion in this manner, it is recommended that you separate the backend components and sensor components.

 - CPU: Used to parse incoming events, index incoming events, search metatadata, capture PCAP, analyze packets, and run the frontend components.
 As data and event consumption increases, a greater amount of CPU will be required.
-- RAM: Used for Logstash, Elasticsearch, disk cache for Lucene, Suricata, Zeek, etc. The amount of available RAM will directly impact search speeds and reliability, as well as ability to process and capture traffic.
+- RAM: Used for Logstash, Elasticsearch, disk cache for Lucene, :ref:`suricata`, :ref:`zeek`, etc. The amount of available RAM will directly impact search speeds and reliability, as well as ability to process and capture traffic.
 - Disk: Used for storage of indexed metadata.
 A larger amount of storage allows for a longer retention period.
 It is typically recommended to retain no more than 30 days of hot ES indices.

 Please refer to the :ref:`architecture` section for detailed deployment scenarios.